-In 2021, the Legislature approved SB 13 (Dodd) which extended_a pilot program for Napa and San Bernardino Local Agency Formation Commissions (LAFCO) to authorize city or districts to provide new or extended services outside both its jurisdictional boundaries and its sphere of influence under specified circumstances beyond health and safety.
+In 2015-2021, the Legislature approved AB-402 SB 13 (Dodd) which created extended a pilot program for Napa and San Bernardino Local Agency Formation Commissions (LAFCO) to authorize city or districts to provide new or extended services outside both its jurisdictional boundaries and its sphere of influence under specified circumstances beyond health and safety.
 Circumstances include: a) the extension of a service when a service deficiency was identified and evaluated in a Municipal Service Review; b) the extension of a service will not result in either adverse impacts on open space or agricultural lands, or growth-inducing impacts and, c) a sphere of influence change is not feasible or desired based on the adopted policies of LAFCO.